p-ranav/box/README.md

 # box

-A text-based visual programming language.
+`box` is a text-based visual programming language.

 ```
  ┌─ƒ(Is Even)────────────────────────────────────────────────────┐